 - Solving problems.
 Clients want the pain to stop.
 They’re looking for a way to turn things around.
 A good lead magnet shows them how.

 - Training clients.
 Clients are like kids.
 They’ll test your boundaries and test you to see if you’re truly an expert.

 Lead magnets come in all shapes and sizes.
 Books, whitepapers, tools, resources, guides, infographics, consults – you name it.
 A good lead magnet does two things.
 (1.) solves a problem and (2.) trains your clients to do business your way, ruining them for the competition.

 Specialization is key.

-Clients are looking for a depth of knowledge, expertise.
-They’re drawn to specialists who understand their business.
-They’re repelled by generalists who lack specificity.
+Clients are looking for a depth of knowledge; they’re drawn to specialists who understand their business.
+They tend to avoid generalists who lack specificity.

-Creating a lead magnet that’s focused around their specific issues gives you a tremendous amount of credibility and power.
-Once you have your specialty you’re ready for…
+Creating a lead magnet that’s focused on their specific issues gives you a tremendous amount of credibility and power.
+Once you have your specialty, you’re ready for…